 Identification without consent in 45 states

-As of May 2020, it is legal in 45 states for software to identify an individual using images taken without consent while they are in public.
+It is legal in 45 states for software to identify an individual using images taken without consent while they are in public.

-This evolution of New York State's existing data security law defines private information as personal data including:
+This evolution of New York State's existing data security law defines private information as personal data, including:

-- Social security number
+Social security number

-- Driver's license or state ID’s number
+Driver's license or state I.D. number

-- Financial account information
+Financial account information

-- Username or email address in combination with a password or security question.
+Username or email address in combination with a password or security question.

-The act applies to businesses that collect the personal information of NY residents.
+The act applies to businesses that collect the personal information of N.Y. residents.